Grey-browed brushfinch

-The grey-browed brushfinch (Arremon assimilis) is a species of bird in the family Passerellidae.
+The grey-browed brushfinch, or gray-stripped brushfinch, (Arremon assimilis) is a species of bird in the family Passerellidae.
 It lives in the undergrowth of humid forest, especially near the edges, at altitudes of 300 to 1200 m in the Andes Mountains of Venezuela, Colombia, Ecuador, and most of Peru.

 Taxonomy

 The grey-browed brushfinch was often treated as a subspecies of the stripe-headed brushfinch (A. torquatus), but was determined a distinct species on the basis of differences in vocalization, plumage, and genetics.
 The SACC split the group in 2010.